Blibbo/Studio/Languages/SHELL/cmd/Command Prompt.md

 - `{batch}%1 %2 %3 etc` contain the parameters passed to the script/function within the script
 - `{batch}%*` contains all the parameters as a single string
 - `{batch}%ERRORLEVEL%` contains the last error code
-	- typically returned by functions
+	- functions typically return this variable
 - `{batch}%~1` is a modifier that removes any quotation marks from the variable `{batch}%1`
 - `{batch}%~dp0` contains the path of the currently executing script

+---

 ### Commands